 Shinie Antony has authored short-story books The Orphanage For Words, Barefoot and Pregnant and novels When Mira Went Forth and Multiplied, A Kingdom for his Love.
-She has compiled the anthology Why We Don’t Talk.
+She has compiled the anthologies Why We Don’t Talk and Boo.
 Her story A Dog’s Death won the Commonwealth Short Story Asia region prize in 2003.
-Shinie’s latest novel The Girl Who Couldn’t Love will be out in 2017.
+Shinie is also the director of the Bengaluru Poetry Festival.
+The Girl Who Couldn’t Love is her latest novel.

 Srikrishna is a venture capital investor investing in early stage start-ups that create large scale social impact.
 His past experience is in consulting and implementation with organizations that improve the lives of people at the ‘Base of the Pyramid’.
 Passionate about travel, books, Indian classical music and radio, Srikrishna has hosted a daily show on India’s first and only wellness and lifestyle radio station.